WChambers-coder/Flatiron-School-Module-1-Project/README.md

 # Movie Industry Data Analysis

 I've been given the following scenario for my Flatiron School Module 1 Project: Microsoft has decided to enter the movie industry by creating its own movie studio, and has hired me to help them understand the industry.
 It's my task to do data analysis and present actionable insights to the company.

 ## Getting Started
 ### Contents of Repository

+* **data_manipulation_and_visualization.ipynb** is a Jupyter Notebook containing all my analysis and visualizations for the project.
+* **presentation.pdf** contains my powerpoint presentation for a non-technical audience.
+* **Data** is a directory containing:
   * **flatiron_data** contains all data provided by Flatiron School as CSV files.
 Data comes from IMDB, Rotten Tomatoes, and TMDB.
   * **kaggle_the_movies_dataset** contains all data from Kaggle's [The Movies Dataset](https://www.kaggle.com/rounakbanik/the-movies-dataset) as CSV files.
+  * **tmdb_keyword_data.csv** is a backup file of data I got from TMDB on keyword data, originally produced in my Jupyter Notebook.
-* **data_manipulation_and_visualization.ipynb** is a Jupyter Notebook containing all my analysis and visualizations for the project.
+* **Images** is a directory containing images used in this README.
-* **presentation.pdf** contains my powerpoint presentation for a non-technical audience.

 ### Prerequisites